humz2k/fast-rest-client/README.md

 # fast-rest-client

 Single-header C++17 library for single-threaded socket based REST API communication over HTTPS.
 This is pretty much just a wrapper over sockets/ssl, but has been useful to me when writing clients for apis like Coinbase and Kalshi.
+The intended use case is when you are going to be sending lots of non-blocking requests over a connection you want to keep alive.

 ## Features
 * Header-only